Table of Contents

 - Open or minimally invasive (laparoscopic or robotic) posterior suture rectopexy:

-- Without sigmoid resection – this is particularly indicated for patients with incontinence or at high risk for incontinence (i.e. with very low anal pressures on anorectal physiology testing).
+- Without sigmoid resection – this is particularly indicated for patients with incontinence or who are at high risk for incontinence (i.e. with very low anal pressures on anorectal physiology testing).

 - With sigmoid resection – for patients with concomitant constipation.

-- The decision to proceed with open or minimally-invasive is guided by provider experience and patient suitability.
+- The decision to proceed with an open or minimally invasive technique is guided by provider experience and patient suitability.